What is Computed Tomography?

 - Avoid clothing with zippers and snaps, as metal objects can affect the image

-- You may be asked not to eat or drink anything for one or more hours before the exam:
+- You may be asked not to eat or drink anything for 3 and 1/2 hours before the exam:

 - Please inform staff if a medical condition requires you to eat or drink